Nintendo celebrates the launch of its Cyber offers for Black Friday: list, up to 75% in more than 1000 games, trailer and more – Nintenderos

 You have all offers here.
 You can take a look for yourself at the message just below:

-Nintendo’s «» Cyber Offers »» promotion has started! #eShop!
+Nintendo’s “” Cyber Deals “” promotion has started! #eShop!
 Save up to 75% on games of #NintendoSwitch like Hyrule Warriors: Age of Cataclysm, Tetris Effect: Connected, and hundreds of other titles.

 Check them out: https://t.co/8CweCDHetN pic.twitter.com/cksSzstKU3